zckyxew/comp0034-wk2/README.md

 ## Initialise the SQLAlchemy extension

+**FROM THIS POINT THE FILE IS JUST NOTES AND NOT IN ORDER, DO NOT USE!**

 Create a python file called `model.py`.
 This will contain classes that map to your database tables.

 Add the following code: